ysoftwareab/eslint-plugin-y/README.md

 # eslint-plugin-y [![Build Status][2]][1]

-The ESLint plugin used within y.
+The ESLint plugin used within Y Software AB.

 In your project's `.eslintrc.js`